Walking Calorie Calculator

 How accurate are walking calorie calculators?

-Does walking uphill burn more calories than flat walking?
+Does walking uphill burn more calories than level walking?

 How many calories does a 30-minute walk burn?